fsanti68/json-transformation-evaluation/README.md

 In real production cases, there will be a lot of I/O (_amqp, kafka_) and thus, a bigger thread pool size should help a lot.

-Although it does not scales linearly (as expected, since concurrency and garbage collector plays a big role here), a _6-threaded pool_ was able to deliver a satisfactory result, transforming **122k** documents per second.
+Although it does not scales linearly (as expected, since concurrency, garbage collector and processor thermal throttling may play a big role here), a _6-threaded pool_ was able to deliver a satisfactory result, transforming **147k** documents per second.

 Weaknesses:
 - freeMarker does not handle separators on arrays, so I had to do that manually (using variables): not really nice to see.

 ### JSLT
-JSLT does not seems to get expressive advantages from parallel processing, but it delivers real fast computation for my use case since a couple of threads.
+JSLT does not seems to get expressive advantages from parallel processing with more than 3 threads, but it delivers real fast computation for my use case from the beginning.

 Here happened the same as FreeMarker: more that 6 threads is not useful.
-But it was able to deliver a huge amount of documents: **278k** documents transformed with 5 threads pool.
+But it was able to deliver a huge amount of documents: **185k** documents transformed with 6 threads pool.

 Weaknesses:
-- there are?
+- not found as far I could explore...

 I'm surprised with JSLT and in just a couple of hours I was able to break my initial resistance to its template code style/syntax.

 For my use case, **JSLT won the most important criteria**:
-- it scales
-- it is fast
+- it is faster
-- it is readable and elegant
+- template is readable and elegant